Cazure8/voiceguard-subnet/README.md

 ### Miner

 #### Minimum Hardware Requirements for Miners
-To participate effectively as a miner in Voice Guard Subnet, your system should meet the following **minimum** requirements:
+To participate effectively as a miner in Voiceguard Subnet, your system should meet the following **minimum** requirements:

 - **Network Speed**:  **1Gbps**
 - **GPU**: **16GB**